theotown/lagom.github.io/src/blog/lagom-1-4-0-M2.md

 ### Community Contributions

 This release includes great contributions from the community.
-Thanks Wayne Wang, Elijah Rippeth, Yuliana Apaza and surya prakash singh.
+Thanks Wayne Wang, Elijah Rippeth, Yuliana Apaza and Surya Prakash Singh.
 Special thanks if this was your [first contribution](/get-involved.html).